-Most listings are in the $30's per square foot per year.
-The SoNo submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $4 per sqft per year.
-That's a 11% decline in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The SoNo region is experiencing a decrease in rates.
+In the last 3 months, the median rate fell $9 per sqft per year.
+That's a 17% decline in rent.

-Compared to the rest of the Metro Atlanta market, the SoNo submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Metro Atlanta market, the SoNo region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 8 listings have been listed, which means new listings most likley are leasing quickly.
+In the last 90 days, 24 listings have come on the market, which means leases most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 58% of the office spaces in the SoNo are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 11,300 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are close to 14 floors.
-Most buildings in this area were built in 1974 and are Class A.
+Even though the median size is 24,960 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this region are close to 14 floors.
+Most buildings in this market were built in 1974 and are Class B.

-This area is fairly equally mixed residential and commercial.
-Arts, entertainment, and restaurants are the dominant industries in this area.
+This market is fairly equally mixed residential and commercial.
+Arts, entertainment, and restaurants are the dominant industries in this region.
 Most of the occupants of SoNo work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.